 Service Level Agreements

 Robot/SCHEDULE’s job monitors help ensure that you’ll meet your Service Level Agreements.
-You can specify what Robot/ SCHEDULE should do in case a job runs too long, completes too quickly, or starts late.
+You can specify what Robot/SCHEDULE should do in case a job runs too long, completes too quickly, or starts late.
 You can end the job or send a message to a queue.

 Job History Reporting and More

 The Robot/SCHEDULE Job Completion History provides a complete record of all the batch jobs running and completed.
 You can track all of the jobs on your system—perfect for when the auditors come calling.
-Plus, Robot/SCHEDULE’s Good Morning Report summarizes your job processing during whatever time period you specify.
+Plus, Robot/SCHEDULE’s Good Morning report summarizes your job processing during whatever time period you specify.

 Automate Report Management

 Robot/SCHEDULE offers a complete set of reports to help you manage, monitor, and maintain your job schedule and product setup.
-In addition to Robot/SCHEDULE’s suite of job management reports, you can add Robot/REPORTS, the complete report management solution, to automate report creation, bursting, distribution, and archival.
+In addition to Robot/SCHEDULE’s suite of job management reports, you can add Robot/REPORTS, the complete report management solution, to automate report bursting, distribution, and archiving.
 Robot/REPORTS also converts reports to HTML and PDF formats for online viewing as part of your complete, enterprise-wide report management solution.

-- Robot/SCHEDULE Enterprise,
+- Robot/SCHEDULE Enterprise